intel/nauta/docs/installation-and-configuration/Installer_System_Requirements/ISR.md

   * Upgrade pip to pip==18.1
   * Helm 2.9.1 (the version of a Helm client _must be_ the same as Helm server used by the platform)

-**Note:** If during installation any issues related to pip version occur, please create a virtual environment (using virtualenv tool), activate it, install pip there in the desired version (19.0.3) and rerun installation from within virtualenv.
+**Note:** If during installation any issues related to pip version occur, create a virtual environment (using virtualenv tool), activate it, then install pip in the virtual environment with the desired version (19.0.3), and rerun the installation from within the virtualenv.

 ## Next Steps: Target Host Requirements